xuankimtran/docs-1/pages/katalon-studio/docs/execution-settings.md

 * hostName: Host's name
 * os: Operating system
-* bnrowser: Browser's name and version
+* browser: Browser's name and version
 * deviceId: Id of the executed device
 * deviceName: Name of the executed device
 * suiteId: Id of the test suite